kiawnna/pulumi-ecs-stack/Readme.md

 Only do Step 3 and the command `make deploy`.

 ### Step 1: Certificate and New Paramter
-- Create a certificate for your fomain and a new secure-string parameter for your these values '/aiAPI/certArn'.
+- Create a certificate for your fomain and a new standard-string parameter for the following value: '/aiAPI/certArn'.
 - '/aiAPI/certArn' should be a verified AWS Certificate Manager certificate, to enable HTTPS traffic through your load balancer.
 - Request a certificate and validate it through EMAIL or DNS.
 Once it is validated, copy the ARN of the